HistoriaOffical/docs/masternodes/setup-cdmn-automated.rst

 - A Linux server, preferably a Virtual Private Server (VPS).
 - IPv4 address
 - Your own DNS name
-- VPS running Ubuntu 20.04
+- Fresh Install of Ubuntu 20.04 VPS (This is a hard requirement)

 We also assume you will be working from a Windows computer.
-However, since most of the work is done on your Linux VPS, alternative steps for using macOS or Linux will be indicated where necessary.
+However, since most of the work is done on your Ubuntu VPS.

 Masternode Info
 ---------------